How To Make Resin Jewelry

 Jewelry Making Supplies

-Jewelry Molds come in various shapes and sizes and are essential for creating specific designs.
+Jewelry Molds come in many shapes and sizes and are what you will use for creating specific designs.
 Silicone molds are popular due to their flexibility and ease of release.

 Inclusions & Embeds

-Collect and prepare the inclusions for your jewelry, which can include dried flowers, tiny charms, glitter, or other decorative elements.
+Collect and prepare the inclusions for your jewelry, which can include dried flowers, tiny charms, glitter, or other decorative elements like polymer clay embeds.

 You’ll need containers for measuring and mixing the resin.
 The best mixing containers are silicone as they can be reused many times to reduce waste and money.

-If you wish to add color to your resin, various pigments, and dyes are available.
-These allow you to achieve vibrant, custom hues.
+If you want to add color to your resin, various pigments, and dyes are available.
+These allow you to get vibrant, custom hues.

-We cover more information about using pigments and dyes below to make multicolored resin jewelry.
-Also, see our guide about the best colorants for resin to use.
+I cover more information about using pigments and dyes below to make multicolored resin jewelry.
+Also, see this guide about the best colorants for resin to use.

-Wooden or plastic stirring sticks are what is needed for thoroughly mixing the resin and any added pigments or dyes.
+Silicone stir sticks are what is needed for thoroughly mixing the resin and any added pigments or dyes.
+Do not use wood because you can get little pieces of stuff in the resin.
+Silicone is really the best to use.

 Air Bubble Removers